 Currently, most industries have their own CloudSuite footprint that includes not only the ERP functionality but also PLM, MES, or EAM as appropriate for that sector.
 In some cases, the solution is ‘private labeled” such as Infor’s use of ARAS’s PLM solution for discrete manufacturing.
 While in other cases, the solution leverages Infor technology such as its process PLM solution.
 Infor continues to invest in broadening its portfolio such as its recent acquisition of Birst, a Cloud BI solution, to enhance its analytics capabilities.
 LNS is looking forward to Inforum and meeting with Infor customers to gauge their satisfaction with Infor’s progress but we see the company as continuing to make steady progress in its efforts to become a dominant Cloud Manufacturing Solutions provider.

-Tags: #MondayMusings, Enterprise Resource Planning (ERP), Digital Transformation, Industrial Internet of Things (IIoT), Cloud, Enterprise Quality Management System (EQMS), Manufacturing Operations Management (MOM), Manufacturing Execution System (MES)
+Tags: #MondayMusings, Enterprise Resource Planning (ERP), Industrial Transformation / Digital Transformation, Industrial Internet of Things (IIoT), Cloud, Enterprise Quality Management System (EQMS), Manufacturing Operations Management (MOM), Manufacturing Execution System (MES)